AppFair/appfair.github.io/index.md

 ### What is the License for the App Fair project?

-Both the [appfair/Fair.git](https://fair-ground.org/Fair.git) and [appfair/App.git](https://github.com/appfair/App.git) projects, as well as all forks thereof (including the [**App Fair.app** catalog browser application](https://github.com/App-Fair/)), are licensed under the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.html).
+Both the [appfair/Fair.git](https://fair-ground.org/Fair.git) and [appfair/App.git](https://github.com/appfair/App.git) projects, as well as all forks thereof (including the [**App Fair.app** catalog browser application](https://github.com/App-Fair/App.git)), are licensed under the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.html).

 ### Is my app code required to use the AGPL?

 Only the portion of your app contained in your app organization's `/App-Name/App.git` fork is covered by the AGPL.
-You can develop any portion of your app in a separate repository, which can be covered by any license of your choosing provided the source code is available during the fair-ground's `integrate-release` phases.
+You can develop any portion of your app in a separate repository, which can be covered by any license of your choosing provided the license is compatible and the source code is available during the fair-ground's `integrate-release` phases.

 ## fair-ground FAQ

 ### Can I make my own fair-ground?

-The "App Fair" is the reference implementation of a fair-ground, using a model of non-commercial open-source projects for academic developers and mandating source transparency and the explicit disclosure of security entitlements.
+The "App Fair" is the reference implementation of a fair-ground, using a model of non-commercial open-source projects for developers and mandating source transparency and the explicit disclosure of security entitlements.
 Alternative fair-ground models are possible by simply mirroring the structure and repositories of the `appfair` organization.
 Many of the App Fair's policies are simply flags that can be set on the `fairtool validate` action that is run during the `integrate` phase.
 The bulk of the fair-ground's logic, as well as the runtime code for fair-ground integration, is in the [Fair](https://fair-ground.org/Fair) library, which you can customize to handle your own implementation's policies, restrictions, and commerce needs.